fiddlecube/compliant-llm/docs/installation.md

 # Installation Guide

-This guide provides instructions for installing Prompt Secure on your system.
+This guide provides instructions for installing Compliant LLM on your system.

 ## Prerequisites